gemcordova/Python-Class-Exercise/README.md

 # 🧠 Instruction
-- **for-while-loop.py** contains all the codes from exercise 1-6 are attached
+- **for-while-loop.py** contains all the codes from exercise 1-6.
-- Open the codes you want to check!
+- Open the codes you want to check.
+- You can use this as a basis.
+Change the codes accordingly.

 # ⚠️ Reminder
-- Some codes are not tested properly
+- Some of the codes are experimental.
+Change them according to your preference.